Louisiana Handicap Tags

 - Needing assistance from a walking device like a wheelchair, cane, brace or other similar objects

-Disabled veterans can also apply for a disabled veteran license plate if the disability is at least 50% related to the military service.
+Disabled veterans can also apply for a disabled veteran license plate in Louisiana if the disability is at least 50% related to the military service.
 The disability must be certified by the Veteran’s Administration and you must provide a copy of your vehicle registration at the time of the application.